Dairy Queen Employee Curses At A Customer Who Asked Her To Wear A Mask In Viral Video

 She slammed the window shut and peered out of it at Trotta while flipping him two middle fingers.

-“Wear a mask before you get your employees sick,” Trotta could be heard saying before he drove off, assuring the manager that the video of her would be put on Facebook.
+“Put your mask on before you get your employees sick,” Trotta could be heard saying before he drove off, assuring the manager that the video of her would be put on Facebook.

 He stayed true to his word and the video quickly got a lot of attention online.
-Dairy Queen responded to the video noting that the manager seen in the clip has been suspended and that they are doing an investigation into the incident.
+Dairy Queen responded to the video, noting that the manager seen in the clip has been suspended and that the company is doing an investigation into the incident.
 Dairy Queen also apologized to Trotta.

 “Know that Dairy Queen expects its franchisees and franchisees’ employees to treat every person they serve safely with both dignity and respect and we are sorry that wasn’t your experience,” they wrote in a statement.

 As The Inquisitr previously reported, there have been many videos in recent weeks involving people refusing to wear face masks.
-One video featured a woman at Trader Joe’s screaming at employees when asked to put on a face mask, as was required by the store.
+One video featured a woman at Trader Joe’s screaming at employees when asked to put on a mask, as was required by the store.